adamaviv/ic220-s19/units/unit_05.md

 ```

 The reason in the above formula we can treat 16 as 0, is that we cannot
-represent 16 in 4-bits, so we would loose the most signficant bit, becoming 0000
+represent 16 in 4-bits, so we would loose the most significant bit, becoming 0000
 or 0.

 ## Overflow

 Even with two's complement representation of negative numbers, we still have
 some issues due to overflow.
 Overflow occurs when we add numbers together that
-affect the parity bit, the leading bit taht dictates if a binary number is
+affect the parity bit, the leading bit that dictates if a binary number is
 positive or negative.

 For example, consider adding the following positive 4-bit numbers together under